 - 153 verbal, 144 quantitative and a minimum 3.5 out of 6 on the essay portion

-- Bachelor of Science in Nursing (BSN) degree from a regionally accredited institution based on AACN's Essentials of Baccalaureate Education (or other appropriate discipline from a regionally accredited institution)
+- Bachelor of Science in Nursing (BSN) degree from a regionally accredited institution with a nursing curriculum based on AACN's Essentials of Baccalaureate Education (or other appropriate discipline from a regionally accredited institution)

 Applicants who have met the minimum admissions criteria may be invited for an interview.
 Applicants will not be admitted without an interview.